-- Listen for Opportunity — Conversations about the future happen all the time on your client sites.
+- Listen for Opportunity — Conversations about the future happen all the time on client sites.
 You want your team members to listening for those, whether he’s a part of those conversations or not.
 But don’t assume he knows what to listen for.
-Fill him in on keywords that you’re hoping will snag his attention: “Next year,” “Next project,” “Our goals,” “Company Initiative,” “Next time around,” etc. Tell him that sometimes it’s going to be appropriate to join in the conversation, and sometimes it won’t be.
+Fill him in on key words and phrases that you’re hoping will snag his attention: “Next year,” “Next project,” “Our goals,” “Company Initiative,” “Next time around,” etc. Tell him that sometimes it’s going to be appropriate to join in the conversation, and sometimes it won’t be.
 He’s going to need to make that call.
 But most importantly, he should be taking note of what’s being discussed, so that he can share it with you and the rest of the team, and ultimately so that the relevant opportunity doesn’t pass by.

 - Ask About The Future — At any point over the course of a project, your team member could be asking about what’s coming up next for the client company.
 Sometimes it can be tough for him to imagine thinking about anything other than the project at hand because it can seem to be all-consuming.
 But taking advantage of any little break or pause in the work to ask about the future can be a head-clearing activity, both for your team member and for the client.
 The conversation can also serve to build the relationship with your client, because it communicates curiosity and caring.